 Greece in September is probably the best month to visit Greece.
 And why is that?
 Because the weather is still a beautiful summer but not as scorchingly hot as in July and August.
-The meltemia, the northern winds blasting the Cyclades in summer, have finally ceased and the Aegean sea is at its warmest.
+The meltemia, the northern winds blasting the Cyclades in summer, have finally ceased and the Aegean Sea is at its warmest.

 Another reason why September is a fantastic month to travel to Greece is that everything is still open but the large crowds have started ebbing.
 The Greek schools open in early September, so most Greeks or other Europeans have gone home.